-This may be surprising, but is actually quite understandable.
-So many price strategies are cost-based that we often think of cost as value.
-We think a jacket should cost more than a t-shirt because there is usually more material.
-We may think 10 hours of professional service should cost more than 5, even if the outputs are comparable.
-Look at Samoa Airlines, who now charge more for a heavier passenger.
+This may be surprising but is quite understandable.
+So many price strategies are cost-based that companies often think of the cost as value.
+A jacket should cost more than a t-shirt because there is usually more material.
+Ten hours of professional service should cost more than five, even if the outputs are comparable.

-Given this line of thinking, we frequently see companies confuse their cost-plus strategy with value-based pricing.
-It is usually coupled with having high margin goals.
+Given this line of thinking, companies usually confuse their cost-plus strategy with value-based pricing.
+This approach is usually coupled with having high margin goals.
 The rationale is that the high margin is due to the high amount of value added.
 Hence, “value-based” pricing.

-In reality, such a strategy is not value-based.
 While value-based strategies typically result in higher margins than cost-plus, this is not what defines them.
-What defines them is that the price is set based on the willingness-to-pay of the customer.
-A strategy which determines ideal price and then backs into the margin is value-based.
-A strategy that starts with a margin goal and then sets the corresponding price is not.
-The price is still determined by the cost.
-It’s cost plus, just with a large “plus.”
+What defines this strategy is that the price is set based on the willingness-to-pay of the customer.
+A strategy which determines the ideal price and then backs into the margin is value-based.
+A strategy that starts with a margin goal and then sets the corresponding price is not value-based.
+The cost still determines the price.
+It’s cost-plus, with a large “plus.”
 Such strategies are potentially missing out on higher profits from those who will pay more, and on profitable business from those whose willingness-to-pay wouldn’t meet the margin goals.
 Value-based pricing does not have that shortfall.

-Value-based pricing is not the right approach for every business.
+Keep in mind; this is not a one size fits all approach—value-based pricing is not for every business.
 To capture that value requires rigorous strategies and strong execution.
 But for those offering a high-value, differentiated product, it can offer huge returns.
 Decide whether you are willing to invest in setting a value-based strategy.
 And if you are, take the steps to ensure that it truly is value-based.